 Credit risk related to cash and cash equivalents and bank deposits is managed by only accepting highly rated banks and diversifying bank deposits.
-Risks relating to other financial assets measured at amortized cost including loans, its related interest receivables and other financial assets are managed by monitoring the recoverability of such amounts continuously, while at the same time internal control system in place ensure the amounts are within defined limits.
-The allowance for lifetime expected credit loss on loans and related interest receivables for the years ended March 31, 2025 and 2024,was nil.
+Other financial assets measured at amortized cost includes security deposits, advances recoverable, investment in Mutual Fund, and other receivables and other credit risk related to other financial assets is managed by monitoring the recoverability of such amounts continuously, while at the same time internal control system in place ensure the amounts are within defined limits.
+The allowance for lifetime expected credit loss on advances and other receivables for the years ended March 31, 2025, was nil.

-The company's maximum exposure to credit risk as at 31st March, 2025 and 31st March, 2024 is the carrying value of each class of financial assets.
+The Company maximum exposure to credit risk as at 31st March, 2025 and 31st March, 2024 is the carrying value of each class of financial assets.